The region’s only accredited electrodiagnostic laboratory

 Joshua P. Alpers, MD

-Director, UT Erlanger Neuromuscular Medicine Electrodiagnostic Laboratory Neuromuscular Medicine Electrodiagnostic Medicine
+Director, Erlanger Neuromuscular Medicine Electrodiagnostic Laboratory Neuromuscular Medicine Electrodiagnostic Medicine

 Nerve Conduction Study technician